kaibr/bitcoin-s-verification/README.md

 Presentation for TechDay in `presentation`.

-Quastion for TechDay in `question.md`.
+Question for TechDay in `question.md`.